RodgerLeblanc/SaveTextFieldToFile/README.md

 SaveTextFieldToFile (beginner)
 --------------
-This sample app shows how to save custom text to a file from QML, with a little help from C++.
+BB10 sample app shows how to save custom text to a file from QML, with a little help from C++.
 Written for helping another dev.

 LICENSE